8 Best Practices to Promote Electricity Safety at Work

 Electricity is everywhere on a job site and in a plant.
 That’s the problem.
 When something is always there, it’s easy to work around it instead of working safely with it.

-A nicked extension cord, a missing cover plate, a wet floor near a tool or a rushed repair can turn into a shock, a burn or a flash incident in seconds.
+Electrical hazards like a nicked extension cord, a missing cover plate, a wet floor near a tool or a rushed repair can turn into an electrocution, a burn or a flash incident in seconds.
 Have you ever seen someone just plug it in real quick because the task felt small?

 Before You Touch Anything Energized

-Most electrical incidents don’t start with a dramatic mistake.
+Most electrical accidents don’t start with a dramatic mistake.
 They start with a normal day.

 A worker grabs a corded tool that usually works fine.
 Someone opens a panel just for a second.
 A wet floor shows up near a temporary power setup, and nobody wants to be the person who shuts the task down.